esnet/gdg/website/content/docs/gdg/configuration/global.md

 Global flags are configuration that applies to all contexts.
 The following flags are all nested under `globals:`

+### Clear Output

+`clear_output` when set to true will remove all files in the destination folder prior to importing the data.

+ie.  if fetching all dashboards for the default org, then all files in the folder: `{output_path}/org_main-org/dashboards` will be removed.

+{{< callout context="caution" title="Caution" icon="alert-triangle" >}}
+Be careful when using this pattern.
+This removes all related files, if the operation fails all previous backups for that entity type will be lost.
+{{< /callout >}}

 ### Debug

 When `debug` is set to true, verbose debugging is enabled.
 Usually only needed for debugging when issues arise.